SilentVoid13/Templater/README.md

 ### Internal Templates

 Here is the list of all of the internal templates that are built within this plugin.
-All internal template patterns are prefixed with the keyword `tp_` and are placed between double braces like so `{{tp_<name>}}`.
+All internal template patterns are prefixed with the keyword `tp.` and are placed between double braces like so `{{tp.<name>}}`.
 This is to recognize them and to avoid conflicts with user defined templates.

 Internal templates accept user arguments, they should be passed like so: `{{<template_name>:<argument_name1>=<argument_value1>,<argument_name2>=<argument_value2>}}`.

 If your argument value contains a special character (`,` or `=`) you can add quotes around your argument value like so: `<argument_name>="<argument_value>"`.
 If you want to use a quote inside quotes, you can escape it like so: `\"`.

 I invite everyone to contribute to this plugin development by adding new internal templates.
-(Check [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/INTERNAL_TEMPLATES.md) for more informations).
+(Check [INTERNAL_TEMPLATES](https://github.com/SilentVoid13/Templater/blob/master/docs/INTERNAL_TEMPLATES.md) for more informations).

 | Internal Template            | Arguments   | Description                                                  | Example Output                                               |
 | ---------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |